Aegonix/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-Basic Tic Tac Toe CLI game made in python.
+Basic Tic Tac Toe game made in python.
 Made it cause I was bored